visika/tesi-magistrale/thesis.typ

 All the objects above are parameter-free, except for the damping expression in @eq-otero_2012_2.
 The interatomic van der Waals radii ($R_("vdw", i j)$) are a set of parametric values that control the distance at which the pairwise dispersion interactions are switched off.
-The value of the parameters is obtained by fitting to a training set both in gas-phase and under periodic-boundary conditions. @otero-de-la-rozaBenchmarkNoncovalentInteractions2012[Equations 8, 9]
+The value of the parameters in $R_("vdw", i j)$ is obtained by fitting to a training set both in gas-phase and under periodic-boundary conditions. @otero-de-la-rozaBenchmarkNoncovalentInteractions2012[Equations 8, 9]

 Because the dispersion coefficients are calculated rather than ﬁtted,
 @eq-otero_2012_1 works under the assumption that the @dft functional presents a completely dispersionless behavior.